fls-bioinformatics-core/RnaChipIntegrator/doc/README.markdown

     > `in_the_gene`: indicates whether the peak start position (= summit) lies
     > within the gene coordinates (either `YES` or `NO`).
     >
-    > `transcripts_inbetween`: for analyses involving "flagged" genes, this is
+    > `transcripts_inbetween`: for analyses involving "flagged" (i.e. differentially
-    > the number of unflagged genes which lie closer to the peak position than
+    > expressed genes, this is the number of unflagged genes which lie closer to the
-    > the current gene.
+    > peak position than the current gene.
     >
     > `transcript_ids_inbetween`: for analyses involving "flagged" genes, this
     > is a semi-colon separated list of the unflagged gene names between the